flokosiol/kirby-translations/.github/README.md

 - delete a translation (without deleting the whole page)
 - resynchronise translations with the default language file

+Also, the plugin offers an option to replace the kirby languages menu by an enhanced one.

-## Commercial Usage
+## Requirements

-This plugin is free but if you use it in a commercial project please consider to contribute improvement or hire someone to do so.
+This plugin works with Fiber, so you probably need Kirby 3.6.

+Although, there are is a chance that it works on versions below. _(if so, please report back!)_

 ## Installation